balogberni/Power-BI-Shopping-Behavior/README.md

 - ***Frequency of Purchases***– How often the customer makes purchases (e.g., Weekly, Annually)

 ## Results
-View the Power BI project visualizations here ➡️ **[ShoppingBehavior.pdf](https://github.com/balogberni/Power-BI-Shopping-Behavior/blob/main/ShoppingBehavior.pdf)**
+You can scroll through the Power BI project visualizations here ➡️ **[ShoppingBehavior.pdf](https://github.com/balogberni/Power-BI-Shopping-Behavior/blob/main/ShoppingBehavior.pdf)**
-Please note that this version is in PDF format, so interactive features are not available.
-If you have Power BI Desktop installed and would like to explore the interactive version of the project, you can download the **.pbix file** from the main branch.
+❗Please note that this version is in PDF format, so interactive features are not available, it’s intended for a quick overview only.
+If you have **Power BI Desktop** installed and would like to explore the interactive dashboard, you can download the **.pbix file** from the main branch.